KarolineCarvalho/agency-layout/README.md

 # Agency Layout

-I made this project a few months ago to practice development of a project from scratch trying to put in use what I had learnt.
+I made this project a few months ago to practice development of a project from scratch trying to put in use what I had learned.

 This was also the first time I used Storybook to create a documentation of the components.
 It was a great experience and I learnt a lot with it.